John J. Seaberg, MD, FACS

 Revision Breast Augmentation

-Surgery to revise a previous breast augmentation may be requested for several reasons.
-One of the most common reasons women want revision surgery is to change the size of their breast implants.
-Columbia board-certified plastic surgeon Dr. John J. Seaberg draws on his extensive experience to assist patients in their decisions.
+Women from Columbia, Jefferson City, Kansas City, and other nearby communities consider surgery to revise a previous breast augmentation for many reasons.
+One of the most common motivations is to change breast implants size or fill material (such as saline to silicone).
+Board-certified plastic surgeon Dr. John J. Seaberg draws on his extensive experience to assist patients in their decisions.
 His training and experience are also vital for women who experienced complications after their initial breast augmentation.

 When choosing a Columbia plastic surgeon for revision breast surgery, which is often more challenging than a first-time augmentation, it’s important to select a surgeon who takes the time to understand your goals.
 Please request a consultation online, or call us at (573) 443-5500 to schedule an appointment.